gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

   - q&a
 ---

-Below is a transcript of an interview with Kyle Mathews, Chris Biscardi, Dustin schau, and Reactiflux.
+Below is a transcript of an interview with Kyle Mathews, Chris Biscardi, and Dustin Schau that took place on the [Reactiflux Discord](https://reactiflux.com).
 Read on to hear members of the Gatsby team answer the most burning questions about Gatsby.

 Date of interview: December 13 2018